Care for your wijld favorite pieces: The overview

 Similar rules apply to wool and cotton

 Wool clothing largely cleans itself – airing instead of washing is the rule here.
-If washing is necessary: hand wash or wool cycle at a maximum of 30 degrees.
+If washing is necessary: hand wash or wool program at a maximum of 30 degrees.

 Cotton is more durable but also benefits from gentle care.
-Low temperature, gentle spin, air drying – this extends the lifespan of every garment.
+Low temperature, gentle spinning, air drying – this extends the lifespan of every garment.

 In short:

-The gentler you wash your WoodShirts, the longer they retain their qualities.
-And the longer a garment lasts, the more sustainable it really is – regardless of the material it’s made from.
+The gentler you wash your WoodShirts, the longer they retain their properties.
+And the longer a garment lasts, the more sustainable it really is – regardless of the material it is made from.